National Aquarium (Baltimore): Dolphin Discovery

 This exhibit currently houses the aquarium's six bottlenose dolphins.
 Guests can watch training, feeding, and play times with the dolphins and interact with dolphin experts.

-The dolphin colony consists of two males (Foster, Beau) and four females (Spirit, Chesapeake, Bayley, Jade), the youngest being Bayley, 2008.
-Chesapeake was the first dolphin born at the aquarium in 1992.
+The dolphin colony consists of two males (Foster, Beau) and four females (Spirit, Chesapeake, Bayley, Jade), the youngest being Bayley, who was born in 2008.
+Chesapeake was the first dolphin born at the aquarium in 1992 and is the oldest of the colony.

-These will be the last dolphins housed at the Aquarium.
 In June 2016, the National Aquarium announced plans to construct a sanctuary in Florida or the Caribbean for its colony of bottlenose dolphins.
-The new sanctuary will be roughly between 50 to 100 times the size of the current dolphin exhibit.
-"The sanctuary would be the first of its kind in North America and will provide the dolphins with a protected, seaside habitat, creating a new option for how dolphins can thrive in human care,” according to the Aquarium's website.
-The Aquarium aims to move the dolphins to this sanctuary by 2023.
+The new sanctuary would be roughly between 50 and 100 times the size of the current dolphin exhibit.
+"The sanctuary would be the first of its kind in North America and will provide the dolphins with a protected, seaside habitat, creating a new option for how dolphins can thrive in human care," according to the Aquarium's website.
+As of late 2023, the Aquarium had narrowed down potential locations for the sanctuary to either the U.S. Virgin Islands or Puerto Rico, and planned to relocate the dolphins there by 2026.